Posted in Journal

 The first couple of weeks, I second-guessed every choice I had made in my life, including this one.
 I was exhausted three weeks in and ready to give up.
 We haven’t moved our personals up here yet, so the cottage is empty except for a few pieces I have placed in our kitchen.
 But the loneliness has started to set in, missing my family and now approaching two months apart.
 I came with a plan, literally on paper, like an architect, which mostly involved a massive planting of cut flowers, which the land is not ready for yet.
 It has been put aside because the raw beauty here is undeniable.
 I think this place deserves to remain as natural as possible.
 I will plant flowers, but this is a place of natural beauty.

-So I return to the kitchen, a place where I am the most comfortable.
+So I return to the kitchen, the place where I am the most comfortable.
 Had an idea for an apple cake.
 I burnt the apples slightly for color and texture.
 It is very moist and perfectly sweet with apple.
 So delish.. look at those colors, just as rich as the flavor.